Hiking the Puʻu Piei Trail on Oʻahu, Hawaiʻi

 There are four routes up to the Piei Makai ridgeline, with some being significantly more difficult than others.

-In order from north to south, they are the North Ridge, the Middle Ridge, Kila Ridge, and Puʻu Piei Ridge.
-Puʻu Piei Ridge is the most direct route to the summit while avoiding all the teeth along Piei Makai.
+In order from north to south, they are the North Ridge, the Middle Ridge, Kila Ridge, and Puʻu Piei Ridge, with Puʻu Piei Ridge being the most direct route to the summit, while avoiding all the teeth along Piei Makai.

 Puʻu Piei Trailhead Parking